Were you seriously injured in a truck crash?

 The companies that manufacture and produce truck tires track their products extensively in order to get a clear picture of what causes their products to fail and any issues that need to be addressed.
 While they closely guard the exact data for competitive business reasons, they have released general information about the most common reasons why truck tires blow out.

-- Overloaded Vehicles: The largest trucks can only weigh up to 80,000 pounds in order to limit the amount of stress they need to withstand while travelling.
-Even with these federal regulations in place, trucking companies, manufacturers and drivers may try to push the limits in order to fit even more product into their vehicles and maximize the value of their trip.
+- Overloaded Vehicles: The largest trucks can only weigh up to 80,000 pounds in order to limit the amount of stress they need to withstand while traveling.
+Even with these federal regulations in place, trucking companies, manufacturers, and drivers may try to push the limits in order to fit even more products into their vehicles and maximize the value of their trip.
 While this may provide a slight increase in the economic value of their journeys, it puts everyone else on the road at risk.

 - Underinflated Tires: Similar to overinflated tires, underinflated tires puts additional stress on the internal components, increasing the rate that heat will build up through friction.
 Tires most often become underinflated when the truck travels to colder climates and the driver fails to check the tires to ensure they haven’t dropped below the recommended levels, or if there’s an unidentified leak that compromises its structural integrity.